emipa606/CleaningPriority/README.md

 - Added Russian Translation, by Vladimir Saenko
 - Added correct reservation of filth so pawns dont clean the same filth
 - Pawns that is not allowed in a higher priority cleaning zone should now clean filth in lower priority zones instead of not cleaning at all
+- There's a soft incompatibility with Dubs Bad Hygiene: pawns clean outside of the designated zone.
+Turning off "prefer indoor cleaning" in DBH options solves the problem.

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)

 **Legacy 1.0 Version**
 For now, please use the updated version by Mlie here: